ut-parla/parla-experimental/README.md

-# python_c_extensions
+# EZ Python w/ C++ Extensions

 A minimal setup for mixng Python and C++ in the same project.
-Cython + Scikit-Build + Unit Testing + Documentation
+Aims to configure for Cython + Scikit-Build with Unit Testing and Documentation for all 3 layers.